Safeguarding and Child Protection

 Deputy Senior Person – Mrs Harriet Phillips

-If you would like to know more about Special Educational Needs and Disabilities provision at any of our schools then please click on the image to the left to be redirected to the Every Child Matters section of our website.
+If you would like to know more about Special Educational Needs and Disabilities provision at any of our schools then please click here.